-As a continuation of SNAG’s 50th Anniversary celebrations, this exhibition will both pay homage to our past and look ahead to our future.
+As a continuation of SNAG’s 50th Anniversary celebrations, this exhibition paid homage to our past and looked ahead to our future.

 The first SNAG exhibition, Goldsmith ‘70, was held in 1970 and was curated by Stanley Lechtzin and John Prip.
 It took place at the Minnesota Museum of Art in Minneapolis and highlighted the proficiency of an art form (jewelry and metal vessels) that more or less began after World War II and was, at that time, found to be maturing to the point of being ready for a museum exhibition.

 To quote Stanley Lechtzin from his curator’s statement:

 “The high level of technical competence displayed by most of the entered work was pleasantly surprising and encouraging.
 As recently as five years ago, this degree of skill was not common in American metalsmithing.
 This can be directly attributed, I feel, to the numerous excellent metalsmithing and jewelry programs presently being offered in the universities and colleges.
 The young craftsman today is being exposed to tools and techniques which were not available to his predecessors.
 It is apparent that a tradition of excellence is developing.”

-Goldsmith ‘20 will be a nod in the direction of our predecessors, with a modern twist.
+Goldsmith ‘20 was a nod in the direction of our predecessors, with a modern twist.

 A copy of the original Goldsmith ’70 exhibition catalog can be found here.

 Even though the titles of both of the exhibitions include the word Goldsmith, the first had very little gold, and makers were invited to create pieces out of any materials they chose for the Goldsmith ’20 exhibition.